AdobeDocs/analytics.en/help/analyze/activity-map/getting-started.md

 * **Report suite setting**: You must enable Activity Map in Report suite settings.
 When enabled, the report suite creates several reserved variables for Activity Map dimensions and metrics.
 * **Implementation**: Collect Activity Map data on your website or property.
 Customizing how data is collected can improve the quality and experience of reports.
 * **Workspace dimensions and metrics**: When your implementation is correctly configured, you can use Activity Map dimensions and metrics in Analysis Workspace.
-* **Overlay**: Adobe offers a browser extension to view Activity Map data in context of your website.
+* **Overlay**: Adobe offers a browser extension to view Activity Map data in the context of your website.

 ## Enable report suite setting